BoldGrid/boldgrid-staging/readme.txt

 == Changelog ==

+= 1.4.5 In progress =
+* Bug fix:		JIRA WPB-3351	wp.template is not a function.

 = 1.4.4 =
 * Update:		JIRA WPB-3292	Updated plugin URI.
 * Bug fix:		JIRA WPB-3325	Error when searching and not logged in.